ffardo/go-event-vision/README.md

-This [video](https://www.youtube.com/watch?v=LauQ6LWTkxM) by the Robotics and Perception Group from the University of Zurich demonstrates how these sensors are different than conventional cameras with a global shutter.
+This [video](https://www.youtube.com/watch?v=LauQ6LWTkxM) by the Robotics and Perception Group from the University of Zurich demonstrates how these sensors are different from conventional cameras with a global shutter.

-Because the data format is different than conventional imaging, most Computer Vision algorithms for well-known problems are incompatible or require extra steps to work with event streams.
-This is a relatively recent topic in the Computer Vision field with many opportunities for scientific research.

 # Why Go?